Federal Direct Parent PLUS Loan

 - The parent borrower will authorize an immediate credit check.

 If the application is denied, please review the

 Credit Check Denial section below.

-For those approved and are applying the first time for a Parent PLUS Loan for a student, please complete all sections of the DL Parent PLUS Master Promissory Note (MPN).
+For those approved and are applying the first time for a Federal Direct Parent PLUS Loan for a student, please complete all sections of the Federal Direct Parent PLUS Master Promissory Note (MPN).

 It is recommended that the borrower log on and log back to review "My Loan Documents" on the left toolbar to ensure that the PLUS Loan Application and MPN are both complete.

 Interest and Fees

 - The interest rate for the Federal Direct Parent PLUS is fixed at 6.41%.